-What is World Health Day?
-Building a healthier world
+What’s World Health Day?
+5 gift ideas to support a healthier world

 A focus on health equality

-For children and families in developing communities, there are three major obstacles to accessing essential healthcare:
+For children and families in developing communities, there are three major challenges to accessing essential health care:

 Resources: Even where clinics are established, government budgets may constrain the services they are available to provide.
 With a shortage of qualified staff, and an even greater shortage of medical equipment and pharmaceuticals, these clinics may only be able to offer the most basic of care.

-Augusta also supports pregnant and new mothers, recommending that they deliver babies in health facilities rather than at home, and the importance of breastfeeding.
+Augusta also supports pregnant and new mothers, recommending that they give birth in health facilities rather than at home, and the importance of breastfeeding.

 In Zambia, ChildFund is focused on reducing preventable deaths from malaria.
 The world’s most deadly vector borne disease is particularly dangerous among children, with 57% of malaria mortalities occurring among children under the age of five.